IsaacStopard/mSOS_gambiae_only/README.md

 :one: run_model_multi_temp_only.R - provides R code to run the Stan models.

+:two: biting_rate.R - fits the Brière function to the gonotrophic cycle length data and plots the results.

+:three: vectorial_capacity.R - generates the parameter values to use on the cluster and plots the results.

-:two: vectorial_capacity_cluster.R - runs the vectorial capacity calculations.
+:four: vectorial_capacity_cluster.R - runs the vectorial capacity calculations.
 Will only work on the MRC Global Infectious Disease Analysis cluster.

-:three: biting_rate.R - fits the Brière function to the gonotrophic cycle length data and plots the results.
+Uses the VC_functions.R file.

 **Helper functions**

 :one: plot_model_temp_only.R - plot the model fits and run some analyses.

-:two: functions_temp_only.R - consistent functions to load in and wrangle the data.

-:three: plotting_functions_temp_only.R - functions to help plotting.
+:two: functions_temp_only.R - consistent functions to load in and wrangle the data for fitting, and model fits to help plotting.

-:four: wrangle_Eunho_new_data.R - wrangle the data into a format for R.
+:three: wrangle_Eunho_new_data.R - wrangle the raw data into a format that is usable by R.

-:five: read_data.R - reads data in the correct format for model fitting and plotting.
+:four: read_data.R - reads data in the correct format for model fitting and plotting.

-:six: VC_functions.R - functions required to calculate the expected number of infectious bites per infected mosquito.
+:five: VC_functions.R - functions required to calculate the expected number of infectious bites per infected mosquito.

 Notes